drbeanies/drbeanies/README.md

 <p align="center">
 on the spectrum (obviously) + other bs
 <p align="center">
-dni if u sexualize the Lucky Star cast please!
+dni if u sexualize the Lucky Star + ect please!
 <p align="center">